zahidalichaudhry/CoolShopTest/README.md

 - Users and another folder inside named Uploads where your photos will be uploaded.
 - avatar.php file is which upload file after decoding from base64 this have Header named Authorization which includes Bearer token if token is verified then proceed to next.
 - user.php uses get method it also uses Bearer Token Authorization and then give you user detail.
+## LOCAL DATA BASE ROOM
+- For local database i used room library for storage.
+- Every operation is done on local data base Authorization is implement
+- In this I don't uplaod picture to server just save in database in Base64 format and when get convert that into bitmap
 # What testing did you do, and why?
 - I did manual testing I have never used automated testing in my previous jobs QA team does all the testing they did manual.
 I know about espresso, JUnit and mockito but I never used in my project so I didn't take the risk in this short time